 If a DUI could end Phelps’ career, what could it do to your?

-To defend yourself from the scary consequences of a DUI charge, contact an experienced former prosecutor with the Kraut Law Group today to schedule a free consultation.
+To defend yourself from the scary consequences of a DUI charge, contact an experienced former prosecutor with the Kraut Criminal & DUI Lawyers today to schedule a free consultation.
 Call a Los Angeles DUI defense lawyer immediately to protect and preserve your rights.